ben-norton/GBIF-Data-Profiler/README.md

 # GBIF Data Profiler
-GBIF Data Parsing Utilities, Profilers, and Web-based publishing site
+GBIF Data Parsing and Profiling Utilities

 ## Website
 You can explore an existing inventory of interactive profiles by visiting the repository website: [https://ben-norton.github.io/GBIF-Data-Profiler/](https://ben-norton.github.io/GBIF-Data-Profiler/)